 DO: Use Wood Thoughtfully to Bring Warmth

 Natural wood is the cornerstone of Scandinavian kitchen design.
-Light-colored woods, such as oak, ash, and birch, are preferred because they add warmth while maintaining a minimalist aesthetic.
+Light-toned Scandinavian kitchen cabinets in oak, ash, or birch keep the space bright while adding warmth.
 Darker woods, such as American walnut, which you can see in the Evoke kitchen design, and dark oak, can be used for contrast and depth, but only if used sparingly.

 Wooden elements may be found in cabinets, flooring, open shelves, and dining furniture.
-Consistency is key: combining tones and textures helps achieve the calm, balanced look of Scandinavian kitchens.
+Consistency is key: coordinating tones and textures helps achieve the calm, balanced look of Scandinavian kitchens.

 DON’T: Overload the Space with Bold Colors or Patterns